datasnakes/beri-isc-proposal/proposal.md

 The main goals for the beRi CLI include seamlessly integrating renv, rinse, and rut by establishing a unified directory structure and creating a portable project workflow.
-By creating a user level configuration directory,, we hope to enhance our ability to configure R for beRi projects.
+By creating a user level configuration directory, we hope to enhance our ability to configure R for beRi projects.
 The \~/.beri folder, for instance, will contain any renv environments, rinse R installations, and rut package installations associated with beRi processes by default.
 Our configuration and